IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Language-Services.md

 Text Analytics is about understanding and analyzing unstructured text.
 It covers sentiment analysis, key phrase extraction, language detection, and more.
 Text Analytics API is cloud-based service which provides advanced natural language processing (NLP) over raw text.
 The service uses a machine learning classification algorithm to generate a sentiment score between 0 and 1.
 Scores closer to 1 indicate positive sentiment, while scores closer to 0 indicate negative sentiment.
 A score close to 0.5 indicates no sentiment or a neutral statement.

 #### 2. Use cases
-Through the service we can identify language, discover sentiment, extract key phrases, and detect well-known entities from text.
+Through the service we can identify language, discover sentiment, extract key phrases, and detect well-known entities from text, usage examples:
+* analyze survey results,
+* categorize feedback in CRM systems,
+* monitor feedback in social media,
+* searching for sensitive infromations and protect them.

 #### 3. How to
 To use Text Analytics API we need to create an access key.
 We can call the API from the testing console and make calls to API without writing a line of code.
 We need to formulate requests using the access key and the correct region.
 When creating a real product (for example about feedback) solution, we should create a solution based on several Azure components, such as Azure Queue Storage, Azure Functions, and Azure Cognitive Services.
 We need to create a function app from the portal to host our business logic.

 The price list is divided into free and standard.
 The prices vary widely.
-The detailed price list can be found: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/ .
+The detailed price list can be found here: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/.